WeblateOrg/weblate/docs/admin/upgrade.rst

 * The :setting:`SPECIAL_CHARS` now lists actual chars now.
 * There is change in default value for :setting:`django:TEMPLATES` setting.
+* There are several new permissions which should be assigned to default groups, you should run ``./manage.py setupgroups`` to update them.
+Alternatively, you might want to add the following permissions where applicable (see :ref:`extra-privs` for their default setup):
+  * Can review translation

 .. seealso:: :ref:`generic-upgrade-instructions`